 Voting is now open for the Canadian Automobile Association's (CAA) annual Worst Roads Campaign 2017.

-Each year the CAA asks drivers, cyclists, motorcyclists, and pedestrians to identify the ‘worst roads’ within seven regions of the country.
+Each year the CAA asks drivers, cyclists, motorcyclists, and pedestrians in order to identify the ‘worst roads’ within seven regions of the country.

 Voting is simple:

 - Go to caaworstroads.com and select your region

 - Type the road name in the search box

 - Identify what type of road user you are: driver, cyclist, motorcyclist, or pedestrian